ncbi/vadr/documentation/alerts.md

   of the predicted CDS `protein one` but are not similar to the reference model.
 These two nucleotides align to reference model positions 11 and 12.
-  The alignment below shows the region of low similarity actually extends from sequence position 1 to position 13.
+  The alignment below shows the region of low similarity actually extends from sequence position 1 to position 13, as reported in the `alert detail` field.

   A similar `lowsim5f` alert exists for non-coding (non-CDS and non-mature peptide) features, but no example is shown here.
 Having